 The Chase Sapphire Preferred® Card is one of the top travel credit cards available today, and it’s easy to see why.
-You’ll start off by earning 60,000 points worth $750 in travel when you spend $4,000 on your card within three months of account opening.
-You’ll also earn 2x points on travel and dining and 1x points on all other purchases.
+You’ll start off by earning 100,000 points worth $1,250 in travel through Chase when you spend $4,000 on your card within three months of account opening.
+That’s the card’s highest-ever bonus offer, so now is a great time to apply.
+You’ll also earn new benefits such as a $50 annual Ultimate Rewards Hotel Credit, 5X points on travel purchased through Chase Ultimate Rewards®, 3X points on dining and 2X points on all other travel purchases, plus more.

 A $95 annual fee applies, but the rewards you earn are truly versatile.
 Not only can you cash in points for gift cards, statement credits and merchandise, but you can use them to book travel through the Chase Ultimate Rewards portal and get 25 percent more travel in the process.
 You can also transfer points on a 1:1 basis to popular airline and hotel partners like Southwest Rapid Rewards, United MileagePlus, Marriott Bonvoy and World of Hyatt.

 The Discover it® Cash Back is another rewards credit card that has the potential for a high limit since it’s geared to consumers with excellent credit.
 Once you sign up and activate, you’ll earn 5 percent back on up to $1,500 spent in quarterly rotating bonus categories (then 1 percent), plus 1 percent back on everything else you buy.
 Discover will also match all the rewards you earn the first year, and this card doesn’t even have an annual fee.